 Just a few days ago, Apalachee High School in Georgia fell victim to a school shooting.
 This homicidal event sparked memories of the FVMS incident, as well as igniting fear that it can happen anywhere.

 To combat this worry, WCPSS has decided to implement the Say Something app, an anonymous tip line style app that lets students, staff and anyone else tell schools about potential threats.
-This is in addition to the out-dated tip line that you can still call to report danger.
+This is in addition to the tip line that you can currently call to report danger.

 The Say Something app was created after the Sandy Hook Elementary massacre by the Sandy Hook Promise organization.
 The parents of the 20 children who were killed in the shooting created this organization to keep these types of tragedies from happening again.
 Once FVHS rolls this program out, it will be as easy as texting someone to report suspicious behavior.